About the Conference

 Sessions begin at 12:45 p.m. on Thursday, April 6 with a plenary address in McKenna Hall, and the conference concludes on Saturday, April 8 with an optional bus trip to and from the National Shrine of Saint Frances Xavier Cabrini in Chicago (4:30 p.m. anticipated return to South Bend).
 All panels and keynotes, as well as a Friday banquet, will take place on Notre Dame’s campus.

 Funding for this conference has been provided by the Institute for Scholarship in the Liberal Arts, College of Arts and Letters, Henkels Lecture Series, University of Notre Dame.

-View the latest draft of the symposium schedule here.
+View the symposium schedule here.

 The general registration fee is $75.
 The fee for non-Notre Dame graduate students is $50.
 Registration is FREE for symposium presenters as well as faculty, staff, and students of Notre Dame, St. Mary's College, and Holy Cross College.
 Registration is required for anyone wishing to participate in meals or to visit the Shrine.

 Continental breakfast will be provided Friday and Saturday morning at the Conference Center.
 Registrants will also have the opportunity to sign up for:

 - meals from lunch on Thursday through lunch on Saturday (including Friday's banquet dinner at no additional charge);

 - reception on Friday at St. Mary's College;